Snowplow accidents can result in permanent injury or tragedy

 How much time do I have to pursue a claim against a snowplow driver?

 In New York, there are shorter than usual time frames within which to file a claim against a governmental entity, such as those that may operate snowplows.
 A claim may need to be filed as early as 90 days after an accident occurs, to preserve the right to pursue a claim.
 In New York generally, the time to bring a claim against a privately owned snowplow or truck is 3 years from the date of the accident.
-The timing may be different if the snowplow was owned by an individual or a private entity.
+The timing may be different if the snowplow was owned or operated in some other capacity.
+If you’re injured, your recovery is key, but you should be aware that there may be tight timeframes for your claim, so you should contact an attorney as soon as possible, including someone doing so on your behalf, if necessary.

-What if I am hit by snowplow while crossing the road and am not in a crosswalk?
+What if I am hit by snowplow while crossing the road and I was not in a crosswalk?

 Will I have to go to Court?